firdyfirdy/firdyfirdy/README.md

 # About Me

-- 🔭 I’m currently working on PT Kalbe Nutritionals as a ~cheerleader~ Web & Mobile Developer.
+- Currently working on PT Kalbe Nutritionals as a Web & Mobile Developer.
-- 🌱 I’m currently learning PHP, Kotlin, VB.Net and C#
-- 📫 How to reach me: me@firdy.dev
+- Using PHP and C# as Web Development and Kotlin as Android Development. me@firdy.dev